gut-space/svarog-ctl/README.md

 # svarog-ctl

-Svarog-ctl is a command-line driven automated satellite tracking software that uses `rotctld` to control antenna rotors to track satellites fly overs.
+Svarog-ctl is a command-line driven automated satellite tracking software that uses `rotctld` to control antenna rotator to track satellites fly overs.

 ## Status